sign-language-processing/sign-language-processing.github.io/src/index.md

 ### Sign Language Detection

-Sign language detection [@detection:borg2019sign;@detection:moryossef2020real;@detection:pal2023importance] is the binary classification task to determine whether a signed language is being used in a given video frame.
+Sign language detection [@detection:borg2019sign;@detection:moryossef2020real;@detection:pal2023importance] is the binary classification task of determining whether a signed language is being used in a given video frame.
 A similar task in spoken languages is voice activity detection (VAD) [@sohn1999statistical;@ramirez2004efficient], the detection of when a human voice is used in an audio signal.
 However, as VAD methods often rely on speech-specific representations such as spectrograms, they are not necessarily applicable to videos.

-@detection:borg2019sign introduced the classification of frames taken from YouTube videos as either signing or not.
+@detection:borg2019sign introduced the classification of frames taken from YouTube videos as either signing or not signing.
 They took a spatial and temporal approach based on VGG-16 [@simonyan2015very] CNN to encode each frame and used a Gated Recurrent Unit (GRU) [@cho2014learning] to encode the sequence of frames in a window of 20 frames at 5fps.